storj/design-docs/20260318-unified-billing.md

     can be solved creating different product versions
   * The customer portal cannot be displayed inside an iframe

+Stripe metered events have a limit of 2k events/second, hence we have to push events with a retry backoff, and add monitoring to report if retry gives up after certain attempts.

+##### Implementation

-Because our pricing is per usage we have to use Stripe metered usage with a subscription, however, we cannot auto invoice the customers every month which have at least one bucket in Regional or Global tier because they have 1x egress included, which is variable to the storage, and Stripe doesn't support these kind of business rules.
-This implies to operates like we do nowadays, which is create draft invoices, add items regarding to the additional egress, and finalize them to charge our customers.
+Our pricing is per usage we have to use Stripe metered usage with a subscription, however, we cannot auto invoice all our customers due to rules which cannot be expressed in Stripe subscriptions, for

-The $5/month minimum fee cannot be modeled in Stripe.
-We can use billing thresholds to avoid auto invoicing when they have lower usage and implement the logic in our process to adjust them and charge the clients.
-However, because we are only limited to use the auto invoicing only for the Archive tier, it isn't worth to use auto invoice at all, and invoice all the customers from our system.
+example:
+* Included egress
+* Minim usage fee

 Stripe subscriptions allow to set a free trial period with certain price, when it's set to 0, the subscription will be active, despite the customers won't pay anything on the invoices during that period.

-Stripe metered events have a limit of 2k events/second, hence we have to push events with a retry backoff, and add monitoring to report if retry gives up after certain attempts.
+Using Stripe's portal would imply to push the usage through Stripe's metered events, however, we are already sending all the usage to BigQuery, which allows us to offer to our customers an aggregated view of all their usage across satellites.
+Because Stripe's subscriptions cannot fit to all our different pricing models, we would be forced to implement certain logic to show the estimated invoice for the current period.

+We are going to implement our portal using the BigQuery and generate the invoice in Stripe similarly to what we currently do on each satellite and using as a base the current frontend components, offering to our client a portal where they will see the aggregated usage across satellites and the usage per each satellite from one single interface.

 ##### Stripe's customers migration